 — Samar Saeed/سمر سعيد (@Samarsaeed) May 9, 2017

 I support the palestinian hunger strike and i #Boycott_pizzahut

 Pizza Hut Apologizes

-People on social media extended their frustration from Pizza Hut and said that it’s not enough to apology, action is required, shutdown in Israel and we will stop the boycott campaign.
+People on social media extended their frustration with Pizza Hut and said that it’s not enough to apologize, action is required, shutdown in Israel and we will stop the boycott campaign.

-Will Pizza Hut make this bold move and comply to social media’s request to shutdown its investment in Israel?
+Will Pizza Hut make this bold move and comply with social media’s request to shut down its investment in Israel?